wp-plugins/google-calendar-plugin/readme.txt

 Tested up to: 2.2
 Stable tag: 1.0

+This plugin show your google calendar in your weblog wordpress admin pannel.

 == Description ==

 This plugin show the google calendar in your weblog wordpress admin pannel.